Positive surface group representations in PO(p,q): -positive representations are positively ratioed

 \section{$\Theta$-positive representations are positively ratioed}

-{{In this section we describe tangent cones defined by positive triples in $\calF_{p-1}$ that naturally come from the positive structure.
-The main technical result of this section is that the cross ratio is increasing along this tangent cones (Proposition \ref{prop.derivative cross ratio for positive triple: general}).
-This implies that $\Theta$-positive Anosov representations into $\PO(p,q)$ are $k$--positively ratioed for $k=1,\ldots,p-1$ (Theorem \ref{thm.pos ratioed}).
-Proposition \ref{prop.derivative cross ratio for positive triple: general} will also be crucially used in the proof of the collar lemma.}}
+{{In this section we describe tangent cones defined by $\T$-positive triples in $\calF_{p-1}$ that naturally come from the $\T$-positive structure.
+The main technical result of this section is that the cross ratio increases along these tangent cones (Proposition~\ref{prop.derivative cross ratio for positive triple: general}).
+This implies that $\Theta$-positive Anosov representations into $\PO(p,q)$ are $k$--positively ratioed for $k=1,\ldots,p-1$ (Theorem~\ref{thm.pos ratioed}).
+Proposition~\ref{prop.derivative cross ratio for positive triple: general} will also be crucially used in the proof of the collar lemma.}}

-The proof of Proposition \ref{prop.derivative cross ratio for positive triple: general} will build upon the Lipschitz regularity of the image of the boundary maps (Theorem \ref{t.Lipschitz}).
-As a result, for every $k$, we can (and will) choose a Lipschitz structure on $\dg\simeq\mathbb S^1$ defining the Lebesgue measure class with the property that for almost every point $x\in\dg$, the curve $\xi^{k}$ has a non-zero derivative $\dot\xi^{k}(x)\in T_{\xi^k(x)}\Is_{k}$.
-The Lipschitz structures on $\dg$ induced by the boundary maps $\xi^k$ are, except for very special cases, pairwise distinct.
+The proof of Proposition~\ref{prop.derivative cross ratio for positive triple: general} will build upon the Lipschitz regularity of the image of the boundary maps (Theorem~\ref{t.Lipschitz}).
+As a result, for every $k$, we can (and will) choose a Lipschitz structure on $\dg\simeq\mathbb S^1$ defining a Lebesgue measure class with the property that for almost every point $x\in\dg$, the curve $\xi^{k}$ has a non-zero derivative $\dot\xi^{k}(x)\in T_{\xi^k(x)}\Is_{k}$.
+The Lipschitz structures on $\dg$ induced by the boundary maps $\xi^k$ are, except for very special cases, mutually singular.

-In our analysis we will need a more precise understanding of where these derivative lie, provided in the next subsection.
-In Subsection \ref{s.5.2} we will use this information to show that the derivative of the cross ratio is positive along the path.
-This is enough to conclude thanks to Rademacher's theorem.
+In our analysis we will need a more precise understanding of where these derivatives lie, this is provided in the next subsection.
+In Subsection~\ref{s.5.2} we will use this information to show that the derivative of the cross ratio is positive {along explicit paths that we construct with the given derivative}.
+Thanks to Rademacher's theorem, this is enough to conclude the main result of this section (Theorem~\ref{thm.pos ratioed}).